oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 As explained in [Section&nbsp;3](#3-creating-information-models-with-jadn), JADN recognizes only two kinds of relationship: "contain" and "reference".
 The relationships shown in previous examples are all of the "contain" variety.
-The "reference" relationship type applies when using the "contain" relationship would create a cycle or loop in the graph of the information model.
+The "reference" relationship type applies either when using the "contain" relationship would create a cycle or loop in the graph of the information model or when using "contain" relationships would create data duplication.
 An example of this might occur, for example, in an IM for an SBOM format: because software components often incorporate other components a recursive situation arises when referring to the incorporated components: